Trish Lewis, Founder of Van Velzer Press

 For Goodness Sake

 Do you believe goodness matters?
 Or that goodness is a virtue?
 Or that goodness is more prevalent than ugliness, rudeness, and violence?
 How we see the world boils down to where we look and our sources of information about the world.
-If we only tune into mass media information, it’s easy to fall into despair; for evil and cruelty are real and reported ad nauseum in media outlets.
+If we only tune into mass media information, it’s easy to fall into despair, for evil and cruelty are real and reported ad nauseum in media outlets.
 Yet, if we turn off the flow […]

 Continue reading